lluisd/BIGTREETECH-TouchScreenFirmware/README.md

     BTT_TFT50_V3.0
     BTT_TFT70_V3.0

-**MKS TFT** *Warning: BTT does not officially provide MKS TFT hardware support, MKS TFT is maintained by open source contributors, and BTT does not bear any risk of MKS TFT hardware using this firmware*
+**MKS TFT**

     MKS_TFT28_V3.0 and V4.0
     MKS_TFT32_V1.3 and V1.4
     MKS_TFT35_V1_0

+*WARNING: BTT does not officially provide MKS TFT hardware support, MKS TFT is maintained by open source contributors, and BTT does not bear any risk of MKS TFT hardware using this firmware.*

 ## Marlin Dependencies